4.1 Thesis success with Wihi

 • Thesis evaluation phase

-When the supervisor approves phases 1-3 in Wihi, you will receive study attainments in Peppi.
-Follow your progress by scheduling the tasks for each phase in Wihi.
+When your supervisor approves phases 1-3 in Wihi, you get study credits in Peppi.
+In Wihi you can follow your progress by scheduling the tasks for each phase.
 The tasks are described below and in the following chapters of this guide.

 Tasks of the project plan phase:

-The supervisor approves the phase in Wihi once you have completed all the tasks for that phase.
-You will receive an Approved grade in Wihi, and the credits will be recorded in Peppi.
-The next phase of the thesis will open in Wihi.
+The supervisor approves the phase in Wihi once you have completed the related tasks.
+You will receive an Approved grade in Wihi.
+The next phase will open in Wihi.

 !